Consensys/doctools.template-site/docs/overview/index.md

 [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) theme.

-The documentation is automatically updated using [webhooks](https://docs.readthedocs.io/en/stable/integrations.html) linking GitHub to the site when you merge a pull request in the master branch of the ConsenSys documentation repository.
+The documentation is automatically updated using [webhooks](https://docs.readthedocs.io/en/stable/integrations.html) linking GitHub to the site when you merge a pull request in the main branch of the ConsenSys documentation repository.

 The system also detects tags in the GitHub repository and [makes the latest stable release and previous versions available](../reference/release-process.md).